Digiratory/StatTools/README.md

 You can find examples and published usages in the folder [Research](./research/readme.md)

+If you used the project in your paper, you are welcome to ask us to add reference via a Pull Request or an Issue.

 ## Basis usage

 1. To create a simple dataset with given Hurst parameter: